neerajcodes888/IPL-2023-Victory-Analysis-with-Prediction/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to submit a pull request.

 ## Demo
-Provide a brief demo of how to use the web application for predictions.
+soon

 ## Deployed Link
 The web application is deployed on Render.
 You can access it here.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the  License.